AfricasVoices/RapidProTools/mno_analysis_tools/README.md

 ```

 where:
-- `raw_messages_input_file_path` is a relative path to the directory containing the file to read serialized Rapid Pro message data from
+- `raw_messages_input_file_path` is a relative path to the file to read serialized Rapid Pro message data from
 - `computed_messages_per_period_output_file_path` is a relative path to the file to write the computed messages per period data.
 Downloaded data file is saved to either `./incoming_msg.json` or `outgoing_msg.json` depending on the target message direction.
 - `target_operator` Operator to analyze
 - `target_message_direction` Direction of messages to limit the search for downtime to